Skip to content

 3. Attorney review & closing call (week 2)

-A bar-admitted attorney in your state reviews every page and signs off.
+A licensed attorney in your state reviews every page and signs off.
 Then a closing call with the founder to walk through the final document, answer every question, and hand it over.

 Shubhi, founder of Bough, at home.